Art Central Foundation

 Piqua • 937-773-9630

 Since 1990, the Piqua Arts Council has been dedicated to making the arts accessible to the community through education, support, and presentation.
-They continue to fulfill their mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, proper recognition and show of appreciation for volunteers and supporters.
+It continues to fulfill its mission by maintaining high professional standards, equitable and fair payment or compensation opportunities for artists, and proper recognition and show of appreciation for volunteers and supporters.